-The former Vinho Regional area Terras do Sado in the central west Portugal received this new name in 2009.
-The area was already defined in 1907 as the second after the Porto as a quality wine-growing area.
-It is named after the peninsula Península Setúbal, immediately adjacent to the capital Lisbon.
-The large area covers the peninsula, but extends for another 60 kilometers to the south along the Atlantic coast to the mouth of the Sado.
-The river flows through the east of the area and exerts a large influence by cool and very humid air currents beside the Atlantic.
+The former Vinho regional area Terras do Sado in the central west Portugal received this new name in 2009.
+The area was defined in 1907 as the second quality wine region after Porto.
+It is named after the Península Setúbal peninsula directly adjacent to the capital Lisbon.
+The large area includes the peninsula, but extends another 60 kilometers south along the Atlantic coast to the mouth of the Sado.
+The river flows through the east of the area and, in addition to the Atlantic, exerts a great influence through cool and very humid air currents.
 The Mediterranean climate is characterized by hot, dry summers and rainy winters.
-Only on the peninsula are the two DOC areas Palmela and Setúbal (or Moscatel de Setúbal and Moscatel Roxo).
+The two DOC areas are only on the peninsula Palmela and Setúbal (or Moscatel de Setúbal and Moscatel Roxo).

 The vineyards cover a total of 20,000 hectares of vineyards.
 The white wines must have at least 50% of the varieties Arinto.
 Chardonnay.
 Fernão Pires.
 Malvasia Fina, Moscatel de Setúbal ( Muscat d'Alexandrie ) and Roupeiro ( Síria ) included in any blend.
 For the remaining 50% are Antão Vaz, Esgana Cão ( Sercial ) Rabo de Ovelha.
 Sauvignon Blanc, Ugni Blanc ( Trebbiano Toscano ) and Trincadeira das Pratas allowed.